David Geffen School of Drama at Yale University: Faculty

 Faculty members are working professionals in their fields and in many cases graduates of the school themselves.
 As of fall 2015, there are 79 faculty members.
 James Bundy is the current dean of the school as well as the artistic director of Yale Repertory Theatre.

-Current faculty members in the Acting department include Gregory Berger-Sobeck, Peter Francis James, and Walton Wilson, who also serves as chair of the department.
-Current faculty members in the Directing department include Emily Coates, Yuri Kordonsky, Robert Woodruff, and department chair Liz Diamond.
+Acting department faculty include Gregory Wallace, Ron Van Lieu, Erica Fae, Christopher Bayes, Cynthia Santos-DeCure, Tlaloc Rivas, Walton Wilson, and Tamilla Woodard, who also serves as chair of the program.

+Directing department faculty include Emily Coates, Yuri Kordonsky, Robert Woodruff, and department chair Liz Diamond.
 Designers include Jane Greenwood, Jess Goldstein, Wendall K. Harrington, and Jennifer Tipton.

 Playwrights include John Guare, Michael Korie, Lisa Kron, Tina Landau, Richard Nelson, Lynn Nottage, Peter Parnell, Adam Rapp, Paula Vogel, and Derek Walcott.

 Critics include Allardyce Nicoll.
 Music consultants include Rusty Magee.

 Former faculty includes dancer/choreographer Carmen de Lavallade, set designer Ming Cho Lee, actor Earle Gister and directors Robert Brustein, F. Curtis Canfield, Keith Fowler, and Nikos Psacharopoulos.

 Alumni

-Alumni of the David Geffen School of Drama at Yale are among the most distinguished in stage, film, television, and other creative fields.
+This is a list of alumni of the David Geffen School of Drama at Yale University and its predecessors.
+It is not exhaustive of all attendees of the drama school, only of notable persons who can be reliably sourced as students.